dret/HTML5-overview/README.md

 * [Streams API](http://www.w3.org/TR/streams-api "WHATWG Streams API spec provides an API for representing and handling a stream of data in JavaScript.
 This W3C spec is intended to extend the WHATWG spec to meet requirements specific to the browser environment.")
 * [The Permissions API](http://www.w3.org/TR/permissions "The Permissions API allows a web application to be aware of the status of a given permission, to know whether it is granted, denied or if the user will be asked whether the permission should be granted.")
 * [UI Events KeyboardEvent code Values](http://www.w3.org/TR/uievents-code "This specification defines the values for the KeyboardEvent.code attribute, which is defined as part of the UI Events Specification.
 The code value contains information about the key event that can use used identify the physical key being pressed by the user.")
+* [UI Events KeyboardEvent key Values](http://www.w3.org/TR/uievents-key "This specification defines the values for the KeyboardEvent.key attribute, which is defined as part of the Document Object Model (DOM) Level 3 Events Specification.
+The key attribute contains information about the character generated by the key event.")
 * [UI Events Specification](http://www.w3.org/TR/uievents "This specification defines UI Events which extend the DOM Event objects defined in DOM4.
 UI Events are those typically implemented by visual user agents for handling user interaction such as mouse and keyboard input.")
 * [URL](http://www.w3.org/TR/url-1 "The URL Standard defines URLs, domains, IP addresses, the application/x-www-form-urlencoded format, and their API.")
 * [Wake Lock API](http://www.w3.org/TR/wake-lock "This document specifies an API that allows web applications to request a wake lock.
 A wake lock prevents some aspect of the device from entering a power-saving state (e.g., preventing the system from turning off the screen).")